Fu-Dayuan/PreAct/README.md

 </p>

-⭐ **We will release the templates, and codes within a month.
+⭐ **We will release the templates, and codes after blind review.
 Thanks for your attention!**

 ## Introduction
 Addressing the discrepancies between predictions and actual outcomes often aids individuals in expanding their thought processes and engaging in reflection, thereby facilitating reasoning in the correct direction.